-White House picks Ryan Maue, meteorologist and critic of dire climate predictions, for NOAA chief scientist
+White House moves ahead with Ryan Maue, meteorologist and critic of dire climate predictions, for NOAA chief scientist

 “I have respected his independent voice,” said Cliff Mass, professor of atmospheric sciences at University of Washington.
 “He has a good technical background, and I do appreciate he’s been willing to be very frank and honest on everything from synoptic meteorology to climate change.
 I think he is a very solid person to be appointed to NOAA.”

-Mass, who has come under fire himself for speaking out against what he perceives as climate alarmism, conceded that Maue’s outspokenness “may discomfort some people.
+Mass, who has himself received criticism for speaking out against what he perceives as climate alarmism, conceded that Maue’s outspokenness “may discomfort some people.”

 Matthew Cappucci contributed to this report.